Here’s what the government expects of you, as a landlord. If it’s all a bit confusing, we are here to help you out.

 - Insulation must be in reasonable condition.
 This means that compared to the time of installation, the thickness should not be reduced by over 30%.

 What can Total House do to help you?

-Remember, from 1 December 2020 onwards, a compliance document needs to be included with any new or renewing tenancy agreement.
-Do you need to get your rental up to scratch to meet the new Healthy Homes standards?
-We’re fired up and ready to…
+From 1 December 2020, a compliance document has to be included with any new or renewing tenancy agreement.
+If you need to get your rental up to scratch to meet the new Healthy Homes standards, we’re fired up and ready to…

 - Do the Healthy Homes Rental Inspection and Report (this service is only available at Total House Auckland).
 We’ll identify any compliance issues and summarise them in the report.

 - Install your ceiling and underfloor insulation according to the Healthy Homes Standards.
 We choose all our product brands for their quality.
 They also come with a 50-year manufacturer’s warranty.